-Prerequisite: completion of 5.0 units or
+Prerequisite: completion of 5.0 units of university credit or permission of the instructor

 An opportunity for advanced students to examine selected topics in family studies.
 Topics selected will vary with the interests of the students and with current family issues.